-The Law of Harmony
+The balance of self-feelings

 The self-feelings and self-regulation of the psyche

 Based on the anthropological fundamental relations, four possibilities of the self-world relationship emerge.
 These four fundamental basic relations are four inner states or inner attitudes in the realm of the psychic.
 These attitudes are experienced more or less consciously as feelings of self.
 The self-feelings regulate as parameters all mental processes on all levels: the physical, the psychological, the mental as well as the communicative-interactive level.
 Health is thus based on the functional equal weight of self-feelings: inner satisfaction, self-esteem, self-confidence and inner freedom.